MurphyPone/murphypone.github.io/src/content/knn-graph.md

 # Setup
 The setup for this project is pretty straightforward – we'll be using the p5.js library to streamline the visual aspects of the project and vanilla JavaScript for the rest of the project.

-To begin, we'll need a barebones `index.html` file to reference our the p5 library and our JavaScript file:
+To begin, we'll need a bare bones `index.html` file to reference our the p5 library and our JavaScript file:

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/p5.js/0.8.0/p5.js"></script>